Betolar Oyj: Betolar, EcoGraf and GTK collaborate to transform Epanko mine tailings using Betolar's metal extraction technology

 EcoGraf is building a vertically integrated battery anode materials business to produce high purity graphite products for the lithium-ion battery and advanced manufacturing markets.
 Over US$30 million has been invested to-date to create a highly attractive graphite business which includes:

-- EcoGraf HFfree Purification Facilities located in close proximity to the electric vehicle, battery and anode manufacturers;
+• EcoGraf HFfree® Purification Facilities located in close proximity to the electric vehicle, battery and anode manufacturers; and

 In addition, the Company is undertaking planning for its Mechanical Shaping Facility in Tanzania, which will process natural flake graphite into spherical graphite (SpG).
 This mechanical micronising and spheronising is the first step in the conversion of high-quality flake graphite concentrate into battery grade anode material used in the production of lithium-ion batteries.